You are here: Start » User Interface » Creating Deep Learning Model

 5. Performing training

-During training two series are visible: training accuracy and validation accuracy.
-Both charts should have a similar pattern.
+During training, three main series are visible: training accuracy, validation accuracy, and loss.
+The training and validation charts should have a similar, increasing pattern.
+The loss chart should decrease.

 More detailed information is displayed below the chart: